ArchitBhonsle/dynamic-matrix/README.md

-# simple-matrices
+# dynamic-matrix

-A simple crate to work with matrices.
+A crate to work with dynamically sized matrices.

 ## Goals